-In compliance with Section 34(5) of the Code of Corporate Governance for Public Companies as issued by the Securities and Exchange Commission, the Bank makes disclosure of the remuneration paid to its directors as follows:
+In compliance with Section 34(5) of the Code of Corporate Governance for Public Companies as issued by Securities and Exchange Commission, the Bank makes disclosure of the remuneration paid to its directors as follows:

-Type of package Fixed Description Timing Basic Salary Part of gross salary package for Executive Directors only.
-Reflects the banking industry competitive salary package and the extent to which the bank's objectives have been met for the financial year Paid monthly during the financial year 13th month salary Part of gross salary package for Executive Directors only.
-Reflects the banking industry competitive salary package and the extent to which the bank's objectives have been met for the financial year Paid last month of the financial year Director fees Fees paid to Non-Executive Directors only Paid annually on the day of the AGM Sitting allowances Allowances paid to Non-Executive Directors only for attending Board and Board Committee Meetings.
+Type of package Fixed Description Timing - Part of gross salary package for Executive Directors only.
+Basic Salary - Reflects the banking industry competitive salary package and the extent to which the bank's objectives have been met for the financial year Paid monthly during the financial year - Part of gross salary package for Executive Directors only.
+13 th month salary - Reflects the banking industry competitive salary package and the extent to which the bank's objectives have been met for the financial year Paid last month of the financial year Director fees - Paid annually on the day of the Annual General Meeting ('AGM') to Non-Executive Directors only Paid annually on the day of the AGM Sitting allowances - Allowances paid to Non-Executive Directors only for attending Board and Board Committee Meetings.
 Paid after each Meeting